equinor/witsml-explorer/AUTH.md

 ### System credentials

-System credentials for a server can be included through a `secrets.json` file or in Azure keyvault:
+System credentials for a server can be included through a `secrets.json` file, or in Azure keyvault:

 **secrets.json format**
 ```json